Gerard Gallant

-Gerard Gallant (born September 2, 1963) is a Canadian ice hockey coach and former player.
-He is the current head coach of the New York Rangers of the National Hockey League (NHL).
-He has previously served as the head coach for the Columbus Blue Jackets (2004–2006), Florida Panthers (2014–2016) and Vegas Golden Knights (2017–2020).
+Gerard Gallant (born September 2, 1963) is a Canadian professional ice hockey coach and former player who is the head coach for the Shanghai Dragons of the Kontinental Hockey League (KHL).
+He has previously served as the head coach in the National Hockey League (NHL) for the Columbus Blue Jackets (2004–2006), Florida Panthers (2014–2016) and Vegas Golden Knights (2017–2020) and New York Rangers (2021–2023).
 He is a three-time finalist for the Jack Adams Award for NHL coach of the year, winning the award in 2018 for the Golden Knights' first season.
 He was also a two-time Canadian Hockey League (CHL) coach of the year during his tenure with the Saint John Sea Dogs, where the team secured two President's Cup victories and one Memorial Cup.

 Gallant previously played eleven seasons in the NHL, primarily for the Detroit Red Wings, but also including a short stint with the Tampa Bay Lightning.

 Early life

 Gallant was born in Summerside, Prince Edward Island.
 He grew up near a local ice rink and was often found sweeping the stands with his buddies in exchange for extra ice time.
 Gallant has had the nickname "Turk" since he was three or four years old.
 Gallant stated that when he first got to the NHL, a lot of the guys also called him "Spuddy" because of Prince Edward Island's reputation as the potato capital of Canada.

 While playing for the Summerside Crystals of the Maritime Junior A Hockey League at the age of 16, he netted 60 goals and 115 points in just 45 games.

 As a junior, Gallant played for three teams in the Quebec Major Junior Hockey League: the Sherbrooke Castors (1980–81, 1981–82), the St. Jean Beavers (1982–83), and the Verdun Juniors (1982–83).
 Gallant served as team captain during his final year in juniors.

 After his first junior season in 1981, Gallant finished as runner-up to Claude Verret in voting for 1980–81 Michel Bergeron Trophy as QMJHL offensive rookie of the year.